Activities for team building and games for your virtual team

 7. Brew Tours in the Area

 Step up your Happy Hour with an exclusive online craft beer experience, or get your squad off the office with an all-inclusive craft brewery trip.
-The offerings of City Brew Tours are instructional, friendly and rife with levity and humor, providing the ideal atmosphere for your squad to blend with each other.
+The offerings of City Brew Tours are instructional, friendly, and rife with levity and humor, providing the ideal atmosphere for your squad to blend with each other.
 You can select from one of the regular packages of City Beer Tours or partner with an event manager to craft an experience that suits your team-building ambitions with operations in 12 cities across North America.

-Since working as scattered teams for three months, we 're extra grateful for the times we get to hang out again with our colleagues.
+Groups have a wonderful time with Community Beer Tours.
+Since working as scattered teams for three months, we’re extra grateful for the times we get to hang out again with our colleagues.
 They managed to guide six groups of beer brewing amateurs through the brewing process, armed with follow-up tips on carbonating and bottling, and spent the month of May hosting several simulated home brewing sessions with City Brew Tours.
-(We managed to work out the drinking part ourselves.)
-If we can not catch a beer together, it might be the next best thing to make our own from the convenience of our kitchens! -Harder Mechanical Vendors
+If we can not catch a beer together, it might be the next best thing to make our own from the convenience of our kitchens.

 8. The Game of Escapes

-The Escape Game may be popular in real life for its amazing adventures that you can enjoy, but now they still bring interactive escape rooms!
-TEG Remote Adventures are the funniest of remote team building experiences.
+The Escape Game may be popular in real life for its amazing adventures that you can enjoy, but now they still bring interactive escape rooms.
+TEG Remote Adventures are the funniest of remote team-building experiences.
 Your team will hop on a Zoom call where they will be physically in the escape room to communicate with each other, a host from The Escape Game, and a game guide.
 Teams focus their game guide on where to go and what to do, using a live camera feed and an online dashboard with 360-degree views of the rooms.
-Explore the space, find clues, solve puzzles and escape (hopefully)!
-"It was different from most team-building exercises because it was related to an immersive experience ... they learn to do something beyond their usual day-to-day interaction." -Igloo-Igloo
+Explore the space, find clues, solve puzzles, and escape.
+It was different from most team-building exercises because it was related to an immersive experience.
+They learned to do something beyond their usual day-to-day interaction.

 9. Flee Game